simplicitesoftware/documentation/docs/documentation/front/web-page.md

 * `BusinessObject.getForCreate( function(){...} )`: this method *initializes* the default `BusinessObject.item`, preparing it for creation.
 Equivalent `getFor*()` methods exist for other actions, such as *Copy*, *Create*, and *Update*.
 These methods guide the preparation phase by ensuring the object is *properly instantiated* before any operation begins.

 * `BusinessObject.item`: this property serves as the *primary container* for any **Business Object**.
-It can either hold an *active instance* of the object or act as a *temporary placeholder* for upcoming actions like *creation*, *copying*, or *updating*. `BusinessObject.item` simplifies the creation management by maintaining a clear and accessible state of the object during the entire process (and still after if not overriden).
+It can either hold an *active instance* of the object or act as a *temporary placeholder* for upcoming actions like *creation*, *copying*, or *updating*. `BusinessObject.item` simplifies the creation management by maintaining a clear and accessible state of the object during the entire process (and still after if not overridden).

 * `BusinessObject.create()`: this method *finalizes* the creation process by *generating and loading* the object.
 By default, it operates on the existing `BusinessObject.item` without requiring additional arguments.
 The standard approach involves instantiating the object via `getForCreate()` and subsequently invoking `create()`, ensuring a *straightforward* and *efficient* creation process.